Once you try homemade tomato sauce, you’ll be inspired to make it again and again.

 Today, I’m going to show you how to maximize all that fresh tomato flavor with your very own batch of tomato sauce.
 Whether you like it thick, thin, chunky, or smooth, this basic recipe will have you turning out really good sauce in about 45 minutes.

 You can even use it to replace canned tomato puree or diced canned tomatoes.

 So grab that apron, and let’s turn a bowl of tomatoes into something warm, sweet, acidic and summery.

 PS: This butter anchovy tomato sauce with Bucatini takes 30 minutes in the Dutch oven and uses canned, peeled Roma tomatoes.

 How to Make Flavorful Tomato Sauce From Scratch

 When it comes to tomato sauce, you want to look for plump, ripe and above-all, flavorful Roma or plum tomatoes.
-You can even use canned tomatoes, such as San Marzano.
+You can even use canned tomatoes, such as San Marzano, which are already peeled.